 Job descriptions are necessary.
 No doubt.
 They offer clarity and a certain protection to staff.
 As it was the case of a driver in a project team who was asked by a consultant to deal with his expired driving license.
-“Sorry, Mark, it is not his work duty.
+“Sorry, Mark, it is not his job.
 If you need help, we can talk about it outside working hours and see if I have private connections to guide you through the right procedures”, was my response back then.
 It protected my colleague and offered clarity on roles in the project.

 Back to roles and missed opportunities.
 People are different and this makes their skills and competencies complementary in a project/team.
 It is the project manager’s job to ensure this complementarity.
 To do that, he/she needs to learn what each member of the team is best at, ideally before the start of the project.